pavlovtech/WebReaper/README.md

 	.Build();
 ```

-Secondly, this function write the first web scraping job with startUrl to the Azure Service Bus queue:
+Secondly, this function writes the first web scraping job with startUrl to the Azure Service Bus queue:

 ```C#
 var jobQueueWriter = new AzureJobQueueWriter("connectionString", "jobqueue");